coderamen666/srd-v3.5-md/epic/epic-feats.md

 **Special:** A character can gain this feat multiple times.
 Each time a character takes the feat, the spells of his or her next three lowest spell levels can now be silenced with no adjustment to their spell slots.
-This feat doesn't increase the casting time for those spells that normally become full-round actions when cast in metamagic form.
-However, since bard spells can't be enhanced with the Silent Spell feat, they can't be affected by this feat either.
+This feat doesn’t increase the casting time for those spells that normally become full-round actions when cast in metamagic form.
+However, since bard spells can’t be enhanced with the Silent Spell feat, they can’t be affected by this feat either.

-### Automatic Still Spell [\[Epic\]]{.small} {#automatic-still-spell}
+### Automatic Still Spell <span class="small">\[Epic\]</span>

 **Prerequisites:** Still Spell, Spellcraft 27 ranks, ability to cast 9th-level arcane or divine spells.